Kotlin/dokka/docs-developer/src/doc/docs/developer_guide/plugin-development/introduction.md

 ### Manual

-At a bare minimum, Dokka requires `Kotlin Gradle Plugin` and `dokka-core` dependencies:
+At a bare minimum, a Dokka plugin requires Kotlin Gradle Plugin and `dokka-core` as dependencies:

 ```kotlin
 import org.jetbrains.kotlin.gradle.dsl.JvmTarget